smhoody/feed-forward-nn/README.md

 - Open index.html in a browser.
 - The AI-controlled agent (blue) will attempt to reach the food (yellow) using its learned behavior.
 - The player-controlled agent (optional) can be moved with WASD keys for comparison.
+    - Player is disabled by default.
+To show the player, open the web console (F12) and type: showPlayer=1

 ## Customization